Apply For A Pavement Cafe Licence Or Pavement Licence

 The term 'public highway' includes roads, pavements and verges.

-When considering your licence application, we inspect the area to make sure that no obstruction or nuisance could be caused to others.
+- Inspect the area to make sure that no obstruction or nuisance could be caused to others.

 Who can apply?